Home Medicinal Chemistry Vitamins B Vitamins

 • NAD obtained from vitamin B3 transfers the potential energy in carbohydrates, fats, and proteins to adenosine triphosphate (ATP).

-• It is also required for various critical cellular functions such as the maintenance of genome integrity, control of gene expression, and cellular communication.
+• It is also required for various critical cellular functions.
+It mainly maintains genome integrity, control of gene expression, and cellular communication.

 Functions of Vitamin B5